loama/EduardoLopez-SDK/README.md

 })();
 ```

-> depending on your environment, you might need to replace `LOTR.setup` for `LOTR.default.setup`
+> depending on your environment, you might need to replace `LOTR.setup` with `LOTR.default.setup`

 &nbsp;